 Locating treaty text:

 Once you have identified relevant treaties, locating the text of those treaties may be relatively easy.
 Most current multilateral treaties (agreements between more than two state parties) are deposited with international organizations who provide their text and status information on the web.
 Locating bilateral treaties (agreements between two state parties) can be more challenging.
-Bilateral treaties to which the U.S. is a party may be published in official U.S. treaties publications (see Sources for further information), but locating bilateral treaties between other nations may require searching foreign legal materials, resources with global coverage such as the United Nations Treaty Series, commercial databases, and beyond.
+Bilateral treaties to which the U.S. is a party may be published in official U.S. treaty publications (see Sources for further information), but locating bilateral treaties between other nations may require searching foreign legal materials, resources with global coverage such as the United Nations Treaty Series, commercial databases, and beyond.

 Beyond the text: